If you had an untreated transient ischemic attack, should you avoid driving, and if so, for how long?

 But that aside, it’s a fair question: What does it mean when a person who never received treatment for a TIA continues to drive?

-“It’s usually recommended that a patient wait at least one month before getting back on the road after suffering from a TIA,” says Rob Lapporte, MD, board certified in emergency medicine and chief medical officer of Physician 360, a telemedicine service.
+“It’s usually recommended that a patient wait at least one month before getting back on the road after suffering from a TIA,” says Rob Lapporte, MD, who is board certified in emergency medicine.

 A transient ischemic attack is a medical emergency.